Daniel Johns: Legal issues

-On 11 August 2019, The Sunday Telegraph and the Daily Mail published a false story about Johns alleging that he had been spending his time at a notorious Sydney S&M brothel and bondage club called The Kastle.
-Johns sued The Sunday Telegraph and the Daily Mail for defamation and denied the allegations, describing them as "simply untrue" and "hurtful, humiliating, and damaging to me and my family".
-The Kastle's proprietor also denied that Johns had ever been at the club.
-The Telegraph's publisher News Corp has paid Johns a $470,000 settlement.
+On 11 August 2019, The Sunday Telegraph and the Daily Mail published a false story about Johns, alleging that he had been spending his time at a notorious Sydney S&M brothel and bondage club called The Kastle.
+Johns denied the allegations and sued The Sunday Telegraph and the Daily Mail for defamation.
+The Telegraphs publisher, News Corp, paid Johns a $470,000 settlement.
 The Sunday Telegraph issued a retraction and apology to Johns on 3 May 2020.
-The Daily Mail issued a retraction and apology on 8 August 2020: "The story was wrong.
-Mr Johns had not been there and he has never been there.
-Daily Mail retracts the story and apologises to Mr Johns for the error and for the hurt and damage caused to him."
+The Daily Mail issued a retraction and apology on 8 August 2020.

 Personal life

+Health

-In late 1997, during the Freak Show tour, Johns experienced depression amid rumours that he was suffering from a drug addiction/eating disorder.
-Johns explained in a Rolling Stone Australia interview that he had developed anorexia nervosa.
-Johns claimed that he weighed less than 50 kilos (110 lbs) at his thinnest.
-With Neon Ballroom came the single "Ana's Song" about Johns' battle with anorexia.
-In 2004, Johns spoke at length to ABC interviewer Andrew Denton and revealed that at one point he had considered suicide.
+In late 1997, during the Freak Show tour, Johns experienced depression.
+In 2004, Johns spoke at length to ABC interviewer Andrew Denton about his battle with anorexia nervosa at that time, saying that he weighed less than 50 kg at his thinnest.
+He also revealed that at one point he had considered suicide.
+However he was by then married to singer Natalie Imbruglia, who provided him with emotional support, and he was healthy.

 After recording Diorama, Johns was diagnosed with a rare but serious case of reactive arthritis.
 After treatment in Los Angeles, he was able to tour with the band for the Across the Night Tour.
-Reports of the arthritic symptoms did not resurface after the completion of the tour.